MB557/Graph-GUI-JavaFX/README.md

 •       Create a new class.
 (For example, if you have named the class "TestClass", change the line 137 to "public class TestClass extends Application"

 NOTE: Refer to the screenshots for further guidance.
+NOTE: The file "testInput.txt" is a sample text input file for importing data.